lura00/http_proxy/README.md

 - The github actions file "build-deploy.yml" uses Dockerfile to build the image then push it.
 - The code is from docs.docker, see link if interesting.
 - https://docs.docker.com/ci-cd/github-actions/
+- If you want to push to your dockerhub you need to 1. add secrets to your github repo and add same names as in pipeline "DOCKER_HUB_USERNAME" for example. you will find this in your repo, go to "settings > left hand side go to > environments >
+    New environment > scroll down to Environmanet secrets > Add secret".
+- A secret is similar to a .env credential.
+A username or password that you dont want to display.
+- In Dockerhub you need to create a repo as well, as you see in my pipline my repo is named "proxy-http:latest" and that is name:tag.
+- Once dockerhub repo is done you need a secret key.
+Login to your account, click on top right side on your username.
+    > username > account settings > Security > New Access token.
+- Make sure to copy the key, It can only be displayed once. then add this to a github secret called "DOCKER_HUB_PASSWORD".
+- See link as well: https://docs.docker.com/ci-cd/github-actions/

 ## Testing
 - Uses pytest